isotoma/react-cognito/README.rst

 - UC4 Authenticating and establishing a session
 - UC5 Retrieving user attributes for an authenticated user
 - UC6 Verify email address for an authenticated user
+- UC8 Update a user attribute for an authenticated user
 - UC11 Change the current password for an authenticated user
 - UC12 Starting and completing a forgotten password flow for an unauthenticated user
 - UC14 Sign out